kyma-project/api-gateway/docs/user/00-05-domains-and-gateways.md

 # Getting Started with Istio Gateways

-This document explains what are Istio Gateways, why you might need a custom Gateway, and how to choose the right Gateway configuration for your use case in Kyma.
+This document explains what Istio Gateways are, why you might need a custom Gateway, and how to choose the right Gateway configuration for your use case in Kyma.

 ## What is a Gateway?